yulizhou/Kipfian/README.md

 ### Day 3
 - [x] Understand ranking factorization machine
-- [ ] Finish iter 3: add naive features as side features (date, month, year lended)
+- [x] Finish iter 3: add naive features as side features (date, month, year lended)

 ### Day 4
 - [x] Drop duplicates in mongodb
-- [ ] Research on how to train the model on new loans and new users in graphlab
+- [x] Research on how to train the model on new loans and new users in graphlab
 - [ ] Finish iter n: add text-related features

 ### Day 5
 - [ ] Finish iter n:
+- [ ] Use loan amount as 'rating'

 ### Day 6
 - [ ] Try image processing with [this](http://cs.stanford.edu/people/karpathy/deepimagesent/?hn)